-This year, the Utah Division of Wildlife Resources is launching a new Waterfowl Slam program in partnership with multiple conservation organizations and sponsors.
-The Slam will help fund waterfowl-related projects.
+The Utah Division of Wildlife Resource’s Waterfowl Slam program is a partnership with multiple conservation organizations and sponsors.
+The purpose of the program is to:

 You can purchase Waterfowl Slam memberships online or at any license agent.
 After your purchase, you'll receive a receipt that looks just like a license.
 You can exchange that receipt at one of the qualifying locations below for an individually numbered slam card.